ProfPAThomas/py-galaxies/docs/jb_pygal/developers/to-do.rst

 * Work out how to interface to C-routines
 * Implement MCMC to optimise parameters
 * Implement star formation and metal enrichment histories
+* Write a galaxy formation primer that gradually switches on the astrophysics, one step at a time, and illustrates the effect on the galaxy population.

 Minor structural development
 ----------------------------

+* Go through routines and document headers in numpy format; create API interface in documentation.

 * Implement mini-steps (might be a major development)